The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 Q: Do you have a dress code?
 What do I wear?
 How revealing must I be?

 A: Some events are street legal/casual wear.
 (Check the event description for more info.)
 Some events have a “theme.”
 Theme nights (unless otherwise specified in the event description) are always optional, and we do not turn people away for how they’re dressed as long as they arrive street-legal.
 (And you’re not stinky because you haven’t bathed in a year or something.
-LOL) By “street-legal” we mean you must have the “pink bits” covered.
+LOL) By “street-legal” we mean you must have your “pink bits” covered.
 Whether it’s casual clothes, or full formal fetish, or your leathers, or a sexy dress, or full latex (but seriously, summer in FLORIDA??), or shorts and a T-shirt, or you’re a cross-dresser, or you wear your unicorn onesie–we honestly do NOT care.

 By “street-legal” it means you need to arrive covered in such a way that at the very least if you’re walking down St. Pete Beach it won’t get you arrested for indecent exposure.
 (Please do NOT take that as a “challenge-accepted” to show up in a Speedo or bikini.)